bcgov/smk/docs/initialization/config.md

 # Initializing the Configuration Sources

 This value controls the sources of configuration that are used to setup the map.
-These configuration sources are each ultimately resolved into an object that is interpreted by the [SMK configuration schema](../configuration).
+These configuration sources are each ultimately resolved into an object that is interpreted by the [SMK configuration schema](../configuration/index.md).

-The resolved configuration objects are merged together, and the final merged object is used to setup the map ([merging rules](merging-rules)).

 The default value for the source directives is `[ '?smk-' ]`, which tells SMK to look at the URL of the host page for any parameters that start with `smk-`.
 If this behaviour is undesirable, then the configuration source should be changed.

 ## `smk-config` Attribute